Dreamworld (Australia): Themed areas

-The northern part of the area (also known as Wiggles World) is based upon the popular Australian children entertainers, The Wiggles.
-It is aimed at toddlers and young children and features gentle rides and attractions including the Big Red Car Ride and Dorothy's Rosy Tea Cup Ride.
-It was the first of many Wiggles Worlds to be installed at various theme parks around the world (although it is the only one that remains).

 Tiger Island opened in 1995 as one of only two interactive tiger exhibits in the world.
 The exhibit featured various locations for the tigers to live, swim and play.
 In 2010, the exhibit is home to 6 Bengal tigers, 6 Sumatran tigers and 2 cougars.

-DreamWorks Experience is a section of the park designed specifically for children and tweens.
-All of the attractions in DreamWorks Experience have been refurbished from their operation as rides in Kid's World and Nickelodeon Central.
-There area is split up into three areas (Madagascar Madness, Shrek's Faire Faire Away and Kung Fu Panda: Land Of Awesomeness).
-There area's flagship attractions include the Escape from Madagascar suspended family roller coaster and Pandamonium, one of the park's 7 Thrill Rides.
+Kenny and Belinda's Dreamland is a section of the park designed specifically for children and tweens.
+All of the attractions in Kenny and Belinda's Dreamland have been refurbished from their operation as rides in DreamWorks Experience, Kid's World and Nickelodeon Central.
+The area's flagship attraction is Kenny's Forest Flyer, a suspended family roller coaster.